Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 7. create req folder on RegistrarOffice and add student-add.php to fetch records on database
 8. add subject.php on data folder
 9. add student-search on registrar office
 10. add student-view on registrar office
+11. finalization of registrar office homepage

+>SEVENTEEN CHAPTER